 Kelly Carlin is a thinker, writer, talker, and doodler.
 She’s funny, serious, silly, and deep.
 Sometimes she wishes she were Carol Burnett, other days it’s Patti Smith, but mostly it’s Oprah Winfrey.
 It’s complicated.
 Her fascinations range from discovering how to live a true and deep life, to freedom of expression, to the evolution of consciousness and the American psyche.
-She’s a practitioner of Zen Buddhism, has a Master’s in Jungian/Archetypal psychology (no, she is not a therapist), and comes from a family steeped in comedy, big ideas, and warm hearts.
-Now that she’s found her voice in the world, she’s figuring out how to use it for good while having a shitload of fun.
+She’s a practitioner of Zen Buddhism, has a Master’s in Jungian/Archetypal psychology, and comes from a family steeped in comedy, big ideas, and warm hearts.
+Now that she’s found her voice in the world, she’s figuring out how to use it for good while having a load of fun.

 Lately, Kelly’s focus has been centered on teaching and coaching women to find their voices and essential selves through her year-long program Women on the Verge.
 She also loves revealing her take on the culture and psyche of modern life on her podcast Waking from the American Dream.

 In 2015, her best-selling memoir, A Carlin Home Companion: Growing up with George, was published by St. Martin’s Press, and her honesty, keen insight, and humor were on full display.
 Jay Mohr summed up the power of her work by saying, “For anyone that has ever not been sure who they are, this book is for you.
 There is a landing spot.
 Let Kelly Carlin be your beacon.”

 In the last nine years, she toured her solo show internationally, produced the critically acclaimed Showtime show, The Green Room with Paul Provenza, created her popular podcast, Waking from the American Dream, and has interviewed dozens of iconic and popular comedians on her SiriusXM show, The Kelly Carlin Show.
 She has spoken at various venues and conferences, such as The Chautauqua Institute, Imagine No Religion conference, the Reason Rally, Watermark, and the Boston Ad Club.
 Through her public speaking and workshops, she has inspired thousands of artists, business leaders, writers, and truth seekers to question the status quo within their lives and culture.